frank26080115/alpha-fairy/INSTRUCTIONS.md

 From the camera menu, the option "connect without pairing" should be enabled. **This is important!
 Sony cameras don't have an option to un-pair, only through a factory reset, and only one pairing can exist!** If you are having trouble with this step (some cameras do not allow "connect without pairing"), then try the STA connection mode (described below).

-From the camera menu, the option "Still Image Save Destination" should be set to "Camera Only".

 From the camera menu, connect to the SSID that the AlphaFairy is broadcasting ("fairywifi" by default), the password should be "1234567890"

 On the M5StickC's screen, the "no signal" icon should disappear.
 On the camera's screen, the `Wi-Fi` symbol should be fully white and the `-PC-` icon should be fully white.